-A jewel-box renovation of a 3-story historic Brooklyn Brownstone aimed at bringing all the modern functionalities to a growing family of young professionals
+A jewel-box renovation of a three-story historic Brooklyn Brownstone brings all modern functionalities to a young, professional family.

 Jewel Box House